What is the LIFO Inventory Method in Accounting?

 Global Treatment of LIFO Method of Inventory

-- IFRS, which is followed in most of the countries, does not allow LIFO accounting.
+- IFRS, followed in most countries, does not allow LIFO accounting.

 - US GAAP allows the LIFO method of Inventory.

-- In India, as per Revised AS 2, the LIFO method of Inventory is not permitted, and companies would have to account Inventory based on either FIFO or weighted average cost method.
+- In India, as per Revised AS 2, the LIFO Inventory method is not permitted, and companies would have to account for Inventory based on either FIFO or weighted average cost method.

 LIFO Inventory Method Video